AndyIbanez/andyibanez-com/content/posts/structured-concurrency-with-group-tasks-in-swift.md

 # Group Tasks

-Group Tasks offered more flexibility than `async let` without giving up the simplicity of structured concurrency.
+Group Tasks offer more flexibility than `async let` without giving up the simplicity of structured concurrency.

 A `Task Group` is a form of structured concurrency designed to provide a dynamic amount of concurrency.
 With it, we can launch multiple tasks, launch them in a *group*, and have them execute all at the same time.